skeweredlogic/CS490/README.md

 The milestones for the project are:

 October 6th: Alpha 5% (Skeleton MVC - Login authentication system.)
+Login via both NJIT authentication (choose your own method) and via a backend user database

 October 27th: Beta 15% (Should have at least the basic/core functionality.
 In addition to assigning roles based on login, you must implement four use cases as a minimum: 1) an instructor can create a new question and add it to the question bank, 2) an instructor can select questions from the question bank to make up an exam, 3) a student can take the exam, and 4) a student can check score and feedback for automatically graded exam.)